 Distractions along the way included tons of wildflowers including fawnlily, larkspur, and what I think is purple-eyed grasswidow:

-While I was dilly-dallying, Chris and Christian headed back into the trees to see if they could locate the owls.
-The female was hunkered down in the nest and we could only see the top of her head, but Chris managed to locate the male owl nearby.
-We were stoked.
+While I was dilly-dallying, my friends headed back into the trees to see if they could locate the owls.
+The female was hunkered down in the nest and we could only see the top of her head but we managed to locate the male owl nearby.

 He was mostly snoozing, occasionally waking up to keep an eye on a raven or some noisy nutcrackers.
 After watching him for awhile we went back to the field we visited the day before to have snacks and hang out.
 We made one more owl visit before heading out.